vinitshahdeo/openapi-url-resolver/README.md

 # OpenAPI URL Resolver

-`openapi-url-resolver` is an NPM package that provides a simple and efficient way to resolve URLs from OpenAPI specifications.
+`openapi-url-resolver` is a lightweight NPM package that provides a simple and efficient way to resolve URLs from OpenAPI specifications.
 It also removes protocols from the resolved URLs and allows you to easily extract host information from OpenAPI definitions.
-This package is ideal for developers working with APIs that conform to the OpenAPI specification and need to extract server information to make API calls.
+This package is ideal for developers working with APIs that conform to the [OpenAPI specification](https://swagger.io/specification/) and need to extract server information to make API calls.

-## Add minor note about the server url, host for OpenAPI 3.x specs

-## Write dev.to blog about the same

-@todo: <release another npm to get the endpoints>
+- It does not validate the OpenAPI definition.
+You can use for validating the OpenAPI definition.
+- It only works with OpenAPI specification object(JSON format).
+  - Use js-yml to convert yml to json
+  - Use postman-converter for Postman collection to OpenAPI json

+The above are the known limitations and it is not handled to keep it lightweight and focused module to just extract the server information.

 ## 📦 Installation